theheuman/scrim-bot/src/commands/README.md

   * deploy-commands
     * use ./deploy-commands to deploy the commands to discord so it can correctly prompt users for parameters
   * the main entry file
-    * takes an event and executes the correct command
+    * takes an event and executes the correct commands run method with the interaction discord recorded

 ## Adding a command